griffithlab/rnaseq_tutorial_wiki/Syntax.md

 #Syntax

-This document assumes a Linux computer with an 'x86_64' architecture
+This document assumes use of a Linux computer with an 'x86_64' architecture
 The rest of the tutorial should be conducted in a linux Terminal session

 In [Github Flavored Markdown](https://help.github.com/articles/github-flavored-markdown), fenced code blocks are optional where as indented code blocks are required to complete the tutorial.